 If you had banked all the money you spent on birth control before you knew you couldn’t actually get knocked up au natural, how would you have spent it instead?
 We’d – or rather she’d – be pushing around a Silver Cross Balmoral Pram.
 Duh.

 What impact does infertility have on a marriage?
 It can make you or break you, but it’s going to leave you changed.
-If the real question is, ‘How does your marriage handle it?’ the answer is quite well, actually.
-As a matter of fact, infertility had the unexpected benefit of strengthening our union by growing our emotional capital.
+If the real question is, ‘How does your marriage handle it?’ the answer is “ok.”
+Here’s why: Infertility had the unexpected benefit of strengthening our union by growing our emotional capital.
 We officially have killer communication skills.
 Not to mention, we keep our snark about us.
-Hey lover, I’ll do you sans prophylactics – for the rest of our lives!
+Hey lover, let’s do it sans prophylactics – for the rest of our lives!

 What was it like to be pregnant post-infertility?
 It was awesome, unsettling, surreal.
 The thing is, for much of it, we just celebrated the “double lines.”
 In other words, since it was hard to believe we ever had the baby in the bag, we celebrated the fact that we were preggers.
 And we celebrated the kid later.